amitdubeyup/coding-learning-resources/reactjs/README.md

   return size;
 }
 ```

+### 26. What is the difference between useCallback and useMemo?
+useCallback memoizes functions, while useMemo memoizes values. useCallback is useful when passing callbacks to optimized child components, while useMemo is useful for expensive calculations.

+### 27. What is the purpose of React.lazy?
+React.lazy lets you load components lazily, improving initial load time.
+It's used with Suspense to handle loading states.

+### 28. What is the difference between React.memo and useMemo?
+React.memo is for components, while useMemo is for values.
+React.memo prevents unnecessary re-renders of components, while useMemo prevents unnecessary recalculations of values.

+### 29. What is the purpose of useRef?
+useRef creates a mutable reference that persists across renders.
+It's useful for accessing DOM elements, storing previous values, and maintaining values that don't trigger re-renders.

 ### 30. What is the difference between props and state?
 Props are read-only and passed from parent to child, while state is managed within the component and can be changed.